Python Turtle - Lesson 4

 • explaining the error

-• input: is the keyword that tells Python to wait for an input from the user from the Shell.
+• input tells Python to wait for the user to type something in the Shell

-• sides = takes whatever the user enters and assigns it to the variable sides
+• sides = stores what the user types into the variable sides

 Data types

-Variables in Python can hold different types of data.
-The four types of data we will use are:
+Variables in Python can store different types of data.
+The four main types you will use are:

 • integer numbers (int)